payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/slack-notifier.md

 * Is there a service configured to use the notifier? (e.g. the HealthCheck service)
 * Is the service configured to send notifications frequently enough to observe?
 * Have you enabled the service after configuring it?
-* Is the Incoming WebHook correctly configured in the Slack integration panel
+* Is the **Incoming WebHook** correctly configured in the Slack API portal?
-* Check that you have not surpassed the predefined [rate limit for the Slack API](https://api.slack.com/docs/rate-limits)
+* Check that you have not surpassed the current [rate limit for the Slack API](https://api.slack.com/docs/rate-limits)

 Here's a sample of how the notifications are visualized on the Slack Desktop application:

+**TODO - ADD IMAGE WHEN INTEGRATION WORKS
+**